Last updated in admin: 2020601 MAB

 Berberine is an alkaloid compound present in the roots, stems, rhizomes, and bark of a variety of plants, including Californian poppy, goldenseal, cork tree, Chinese goldthread, Oregon grape, and several plants in the Berberis genus.
 It is also widely available as a dietary supplement.
 Berberine has a long history of use in the ancient and traditional medicine systems of India, China, and Persia.
-Animal and limited human studies demonstrate that berberine may exert pharmacological effects against certain chronic health conditions such as cardiovascular disease, gastrointestinal disorders, neurodegenerative disease, depression, and metabolic dysfunction.
+Research demonstrates that berberine may exert pharmacological effects against certain chronic health conditions such as cardiovascular disease, gastrointestinal disorders, neurodegenerative disease, depression, and metabolic dysfunction.
+Some of berberine's effects mirror those associated with metformin, an antihyperglycemic agent commonly used to treat type 2 diabetes.
 Preliminary research in animals also suggests that berberine may exert anti-aging properties and might be beneficial in combating aging-related diseases.
 However, the bulk of research involving berberine has been conducted in animals, with a paucity of trials in humans.
+This article provides an overview of the evidence demonstrating the beneficial health effects of berberine and compares and contrasts the compound's effects and mechanisms of action to those of metformin.

-Although statins are typically the first drug of choice for improving lipid profiles, especially among people who are at risk for cardiovascular disease, as many as 10 to 20 percent of people taking the drugs experience complications, including myopathy (muscle damage) or liver damage.
+Statins are typically the first drug of choice for improving lipid profiles, especially among people who are at risk for cardiovascular disease.
+However, as many as 10 to 20 percent of people taking the drugs experience complications, including myopathy (muscle damage) or liver damage.
 Statins lower blood cholesterol levels by blocking the production of an enzyme in the liver called hydroxy-methylglutaryl-coenzyme A reductase, commonly referred to as HMG-CoA reductase.
-The mechanisms by which berberine elicits these effects (such as regulation of proteins involved in cholesterol metabolism) differ from those of statins, but when used in conjunction with statin therapy, berberine has been more effective than either compound alone.
+Berberine also lowers blood cholesterol, but the mechanisms by which it elicits these effects (such as regulation of proteins involved in cholesterol metabolism) differ from those of statins.
+Interestingly, berberine use in conjunction with statin therapy has been more effective than either compound alone.

-Multiple studies in rabbits and rats fed obesogenic diets demonstrate that berberine reduces serum total cholesterol, low-density lipoproteins, or LDLs, and triglycerides while increasing high-density lipoproteins, or HDLs.
-Evidence suggests it also modulates factors involved in the pathogenesis of atherosclerosis.
+Multiple studies in rabbits and rats fed obesity-promoting diets demonstrate that berberine reduces serum total cholesterol, low-density lipoprotein (LDL) cholesterol, and triglycerides, and increases high-density lipoprotein (HDL) cholesterol.
+Evidence suggests berberine also modulates factors involved in the pathogenesis of atherosclerosis.

 Human studies demonstrate similar effects.
 A clinical study assessed the effects of 500 milligrams of berberine versus a placebo taken twice daily for three months in a double-blind, placebo-controlled trial involving 144 people.
 The participants who took the berberine lost weight and saw improvements in their total cholesterol, triglycerides, LDL cholesterol, and HDL cholesterol, compared to the placebo group.
 A separate study involving 228 people who had high cholesterol but were unable or unwilling to take statins investigated the effects of berberine, ezetimibe (a cholesterol-lowering drug), or the two compounds together in modulating cholesterol levels.
 The findings indicated that a nutraceutical product containing berberine, policosanols, and red yeast rice reduced LDL cholesterol by nearly 32 percent, while ezetimibe reduced it by approximately 25 percent.
 In addition, berberine elicited fewer side effects.